Doxuno

 DEFAULT AND LATE FEES

-The Borrower shall be in default under this Note if: (a) the Borrower fails to make any payment when due and such failure continues for a period of 10 days after the due date; (b) the Borrower becomes insolvent, makes an assignment for the benefit of creditors, or becomes subject to proceedings under the Bankruptcy and Insolvency Act (Canada), R.S.C.
+The Borrower shall be in default under this Note if: (a) the Borrower fails to make any payment when due and such failure continues for a period of 10 days after the due date; (b) the Borrower becomes insolvent, makes an assignment for the benefit of creditors, or becomes subject to proceedings under the Bankruptcy and Insolvency Act, R.S.C.
 1985, c.
 B-3; or (c) any representation made by the Borrower in connection with this Note proves to have been materially false or misleading.
-Upon any late payment, the Borrower shall pay a late charge of 5% of the overdue amount.
+Upon any late payment, the Borrower shall pay a late charge of 5% of the overdue amount, provided that, when aggregated with all interest and other charges, the effective annual rate shall not exceed the criminal rate set out in section 347 of the Criminal Code.

 7.